Under the Influence (Foghat album)

-Under the Influence is the seventeenth studio album by British hard rock band Foghat.
+Under the Influence is the sixteenth studio album by British hard rock band Foghat.

-Kim Simmonds, the guitarist of Savoy Brown, which Earl and two other men left to form Foghat, makes an appearance.
+Kim Simmonds, the guitarist of Savoy Brown, which Earl and two other members left to form Foghat, makes an appearance.
 Also, Nick Jameson, who played bass on "Slow Ride," sat in on a new version of their biggest hit which celebrates the 40th anniversary of the song.

 The band launched a Pledgemusic Campaign on 10 November 2015.
 The album is completely fan-funded.